 View across a fjord on a sunny day.
 On the other side are green hills and snow capped mountains.
 There are some huts near the water.
 A specatcular piece of scenery seen when Running in the Arctic Circle

-Fjords reflect the beautiful mountains
+Fjords reflect the beautiful mountains in northern Norway

 Majestic mountains rising up from crystal clear fjords and bubbling streams.
 Waterfalls around almost every bend, and further north, vast green forests blanketing the landscape as far as the eye can see under huge expanses of sky.
 Remote, peaceful and epically stunning.